 ABOUT US

-To accommodate the growing demand for additional STEM programs, a structured after school mentoring program, STARBASE 2.0, for middle school students was piloted in 2010 at five locations.
+In FY 1993, the U.S. Congress appropriated funds for DoD STARBASE and piloted the program in seven states.
+There are locations spread across the United States and its territories.
+To accommodate the growing demand for additional STEM programs, a structured after school mentoring program, STARBASE 2.0 (now called STARBASE Advanced), for middle school students was piloted in 2010 at five locations.
 The program’s success relies on collaboration between the sponsoring military unit and STARBASE Academy, the school district, and local communities.
-The goal is for each STARBASE Academy to sponsor a 2.0 program.
+The goal is for each STARBASE Academy to sponsor a STARBASE Advanced program.

 WHY STARBASE?